 t: 302-738-7899 ext.
 701

-Lela Cooper is the Executive Assistant to the Senior Pastor at Newark United Pentecostal Church.
+Lela Cooper is the Executive Pastor at Newark United Pentecostal Church.
 Born and raised in Washington, D.C., Lela relocated to Wilmington, Delaware in 1994.
 Immediately following her move, she attended a home bible study and her quest for truth began.
 In March of 1995, she was baptized in Jesus’ name and filled with the Holy Spirit and thus became a member of the church – joining the Newark congregation.
 She was active in evangelism and learning from the very beginning.
 As a single-mom, she gave birth to a daughter, Crystina, in October of 1995.
 In 1999 she began her ministry as a Teen Teacher and continues to do so until this day.
 Since then, she has supported the body of Christ in many roles including Youth and Worship Leader, Teacher and Special Events Coordinator.
 In 2003, Lela married Arthur Cooper who had two children, Anitra and Arthur Jr. To their union Amani Cooper was born in 2005.
 Having juggled family, church and work for almost 19 years, Lela left her secular job to support the church full-time in June of 2014.

 I am Roy Moss (Roy Lee Moss, Jr.) the son of R. L. Moss.
 Sr. and Pearl Cutrell Moss of Monahans, Ward County, Texas.
 One grandfather, Lee Otis Moss, was a farmer and moonshiner.
 (You guess which occupation was first.)
 The other William Cornelius Cutrell, was assessor for Jones County, Texas.
 Grandpa Cutrell died from a lung problem about a decade before I was born.
 I was a grown man when Grandpa Moss passed on.
 Both my grandmothers were loving, precious women.
 Grandma Cutrell was still visiting the nursing home in her late 80s to ‘cheer up the old folks.’
 She departed this life at the age of 98.
 My other grandparents were well into their 80s at death.